sauljabin/kafka-helm-sandbox/README.md

 # Kafka Helm Sandbox

-A kafka helm commands collection for local sandbox envs.
-This chart is base on https://github.com/confluentinc/cp-helm-charts.
+A kafka helm chart for local sandbox environments.

+This chart is based on https://github.com/confluentinc/cp-helm-charts.

 ## Get Started